nvmedirect/nvmed_info/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-For bugs or feature requests, you are kindly invited to [file an issue] (https://github.com/nvmedirect/nvmed_info/issues).
+For bugs or feature requests, you are kindly invited to [file an issue](https://github.com/nvmedirect/nvmed_info/issues).